-- Possible consequences resulting from the misuse of cookies include user resistance and legislation.
+- Possible consequences resulting from the misuse of customer tracking and profiling technologies include user resistance and legislation.
 Mishandled user privacy could curtail targeting opportunities and limit growth in online advertising.
 With less ad support, many of the Internet's free services could suffer. - Google has taken several steps to protect user privacy and has thus far refused to link query history or registration data to ad targeting. - Google's "Ads Preferences Manager" allows surfers to see, remove, and add to, any of the categorizations that Google has assigned to that browser's tracking cookie.
 The technology also avoids targeting certain sensitive topics. - Google allows users to install a cookie or plug-in that opts them out of interest-based tracking. - Some privacy advocates have voiced concern over what they see as the increasing amount of information that Google houses. - Even the best-intentioned and most competent firms can have a security breach that compromises stored information.
+Google has suffered privacy breaches from product flaws and poorly planned feature rollouts.
+Such issues may lead to further investigation, legislation, and regulation.